StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 - Click on the **3 dots** at the top-right
 - Click on **Signature protocol**
 - Alternative: Hover over the document and click on the tooltip **i**.
 Then click on the **Signature protocol** icon on the right.
-- The protocol will be downloaded to your computer
 - Open the protocol

 Depending on the e-signature standard used and the identification method of the signer, the protocol may contain the following information: